Xie-Muxi/CarVision/README.md

 This template should help get you started developing with Vue 3 in Vite.

+# AR Homework

+This is a simple AR homework project that uses Vite, TypeScript, Vue3, NaiveUI, and Mind-AR to quickly implement AR functionality.

+## Testing

+Testing images can be found in the `src/test` directory.

+## 3D Models

+3D model assets were sourced from [Sketchfab](https://sketchfab.com/feed).

+## Acknowledgements

+Special thanks to [NaiveUI](https://www.naiveui.com/) and [Mind-AR](https://www.mind-ar.com/) for their nice work and contributions to this project.

+---

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).